Steven Lukes

-Steven Michael Lukes FBA (born 1941) is a British political and social theorist.
+Steven Michael Lukes FBA (born 8 March 1941) is a British political and social theorist.
 Currently he is a professor of politics and sociology at New York University.
 He was formerly a professor at the University of Siena, the European University Institute (Florence) and the London School of Economics.

 Life and career

 Lukes attended the Royal Grammar School in Newcastle upon Tyne, completing his studies there in 1958.
 Lukes completed his BA in 1962 at Balliol College, Oxford.
+He studied sociology there with Norman Birnbaum and became interested in Marxism.
 He worked as a research fellow at Nuffield College and as a lecturer in politics at Worcester College and completed his MA in 1967.
 In 1968, he completed his doctorate on the work of Émile Durkheim.
 From 1966 to 1987, he was fellow and tutor in politics at Balliol College.
 He is a Fellow of the British Academy (FBA) and a visiting professor at the University of Paris, New York University, University of California, San Diego, and Hebrew University.

 From 1974 to 1983, he was President of the Committee for the History of Sociology of the International Sociological Association.
 He was the co-director of the European Forum on Citizenship at the European University Institute from 1995 to 1996.

+In November 1980, Lukes wrote an article for the Times Higher Education Supplement titled "Chomsky's Betrayal of Truths," in which he charged that Noam Chomsky and Edward S. Herman's two-volume The Political Economy of Human Rights (1979) spread "deceit and distortion surrounding Pol Pot's regime in Cambodia".

 In April 2006, Lukes married the political commentator and author Katha Pollitt, this being his third marriage.
 Lukes was previously a widower.
 He has three children from his previous marriage to the English barrister Nina Stanger.